 My work is an invitation to notice your life, to pause, and to reorient forward using the familiar blinking star on the aft horizon.

 Sarah Taylor Ko

-Viewing online and in person December 12th-January 6th at Viewpoints Gallery 3620 Baldwin Avenue, Makawao, Maui, Hawaii.
+Viewing online and in person from January 19th-March 1st, 2021 at Viewpoints Gallery 3620 Baldwin Avenue, Makawao, Maui, Hawaii.

 A R T U P D A T E S

 Subscribe here for quarterly updates on studio projects, upcoming events, and art tips.